A Priest, A Deaconess, and a Baptist: September 21, 2011. We all work together at…

 A Priest, A Deaconess and a Baptist

-We all work together at the store and we seriously write our own jokes 🙂
+A Priest, A Deaconess and a Baptist: September 21, 2011.
+We all work together at the store, and we seriously write our own jokes 🙂

 When we, as a family, decided that I needed to go back to work, it was hard.
 I cried, A LOT because I’m a creature of habit.
-I’m one that needs routine and when it is shaken, it rocks me to my core.
+I’m one that needs routine, and when it is shaken, it rocks me to my core.
 Controlling?
 Maybe.
-I dunno.
-I just know that I like what I like and change is not one thing that I like.
+I just know that I like what I like and change is not one thing that I want.

-I introduced myself and I quickly learned that he was going to school to be a deacon in his local church.
-I didn’t realize there was a “school” for a deacon, so I went ahead, took the plunge and blurted out my thoughts (completely unsanctified thoughts).
-I asked where he went to church and when he stated that he was Catholic and that they were going back to their Biblical roots of positions in the church.
-I was enthralled.
-I wanted to learn more.
+Enthralled is one emotion I felt and I wanted to learn more.
 I began asking questions like “so, what’s up with the Pope?”
 “What do you do and why do you kneel/stand so much” “explain the hierarchy of the church and their positions.”
-He answered each and every question and he still does, to this day.
+He answered each and every question, and he still does, to this day.
 He is very tolerant and understanding of my ignorance.
-It is clear, he knows God, he knows Jesus and he loves them both dearly.
-I am blessed.
+It is clear, he knows God, he knows Jesus, and he loves them both dearly.

-He sees me, when I’m having an “off” day and tells me to get busy before I break down.
-He hugs me when I need it and one particularly difficult day, after he told me to get busy, he walked up to me and said with love in his eyes “this means more to me than anything and I’m giving it to you for peace.”
+He sees me when I’m having an “off” day and tells me to get busy before I break down.
+Frequently, he hugs me when I need it.
+After one particularly difficult day, he told me to get busy.
+He walked up to me and said with love in his eyes “this means more to me than anything and I’m giving it to you for peace.”
 It was a beautiful rosary.